relf/pyDOE3/README.md

 `pyDOE` was converted to Python by the following individual:

-- Copyright (c) 2014, Abraham D. Lee & timsimst
+- Copyright (c) 2014, Abraham D. Lee

 The following individuals forked and worked on `pyDOE2`: